 “We want to get them into a home that’s safe, secure, functional,” Brunson said.

-Perry Brindley, associational mission strategist for Buncombe County Baptist Association, told Baptist Press that multiple homes each week are already being impacted by the program.
+Perry Brindley, associational mission strategist for Buncombe Baptist Association, told Baptist Press that multiple homes each week are already being impacted by the program.

 “Trained, skilled Disaster Relief volunteers are able to get homes ready within a couple of weeks,” he said.